momo23546842/ai-agent-dev-setup-momoyo/README.md

 2. **Declarative Configuration:** The `claude-desktop-config.json` approach shows how modern AI development emphasizes declarative tool definitions over imperative programming.

 3. **Multi-Tool Orchestration:** Having 4 different MCP servers highlights how AI agents can coordinate multiple specialized tools to accomplish complex tasks.

+---

+##  Conclusion

+This repository demonstrates a fully functional AI Agent Developer environment with all required tools installed, configured, and verified.
+Through the setup of MCP servers—especially the successful connection of the GitHub MCP server—I gained hands-on experience with AI-enhanced development workflows and learned how AI can interact with external systems in practical ways.

+The troubleshooting process, particularly identifying the repository name issue, strengthened my understanding of how MCP servers communicate with external tools and how important precise configuration is when working with AI-driven development environments.

+By completing this setup and documenting every step, I have built a solid foundation for the upcoming weeks of the program.
+I am now fully prepared to continue developing AI-driven workflows, experiment with agentic behaviors, and deepen my ability to collaborate with AI as an active development partner.